-Stafford Rangers were our first-ever GM Vauxhall Conference opponents – and a team we’ve enjoyed a perfect record against.
+Our first-ever encounter with Stafford Rangers was a milestone in our evolution.
+It marked the first time that we were dining at the same table as the non-league elite; opening up our debut GM Vauxhall Conference campaign at their Marston Road home.
+They’re a team we’ve enjoyed a perfect record against so far.
 Of course, the risk is that we’ve now talked our famous last words.
 But that will need us to meet Rangers sometime soon.
 And that’s a pretty unlikely situation as things stand; Rangers now a Northern Premier League side.

-Stafford Rangers Travel Information – Distance: 124 miles
+How to get to Stafford Rangers – Travel Information – Distance: 124 miles

 From Stevenage, head towards the M6 however you wish.
 That could be the A1/A14 or through Barton-le-Clay to M1 Junction 12.
 Once on the M6, however, you want Junction 14 – NOT Junction 13, as this will haul you through the centre of Stafford.